Python Program to Concatenate Two Lists

 print(concatenated_list)

-The chain() function from itertools module links multiple lists, which is especially useful for more than two lists.
+The chain() function from the itertools module concatenates multiple lists, which is especially useful when working with more than two lists or larger datasets.

 Conclusion